mflova/mflova-coding-guidelines/python/general.md

 - `@dataclass`: Structures purely made to store data.
 It automatically implements methods as `__init__`, `__repr__` or other functions depending on the flags that are passed to this structure, as `Frozen = true` to make it hashable (for a dictionary).
+  You can use the keyword `field` to pass more parameters to each variable.
+For example, to avoid a specifc parameter to be part of the `__init__` method.

 ```python
 from dataclasses import dataclass